 2. Encouraging a Workplace Community

 Aside from the open floorplans, there are multiple ways to encourage your employees to befriend and get to know each other better, which in the long run will contribute to more comfortable brainstorming sessions and the ability for everyone to work together harmoniously.

-Not to mention, a increase in overall empathy between employees will make them more likely to willingly assist and work together with one another in group projects and if a problem should arise.
+Not to mention, an increase in overall empathy between employees will make them more likely to willingly assist and work together with one another in group projects and if a problem should arise.

-By supporting a communal environment, you allow for your employees to not only feel more welcome where they work, but also allow them a place to more comfortably share their experiences and ideas that may be exactly what your collaborative team needs to accomplish a goal.
+By supporting a communal environment, you allow your employees to not only feel more welcome where they work but also allow them a place to more comfortably share their experiences and ideas that may be exactly what your collaborative team needs to accomplish a goal.

-If employees do not know each other well, if they have no opportunities to communicate or interact on a daily basis, odds are you will only be receiving feedback from the same people every day who are normally talkative as it is.
+If employees do not know each other well, if they have no opportunities to communicate or interact daily, odds are you will only be receiving feedback from the same people every day who are normally talkative as it is.
 But by breaking down the walls, the barriers that might hold back someone who is a little more reserved in speaking up, it opens the doors for more opportunity in new, fresh ideas.

 3. Cultivating Team Building

-There’s a reason group work is implemented so often in the world of education, whether it be grade school or university, and all of those reason can be applied even to the workplace:
+There’s a reason group work is implemented so often in the world of education, whether it be grade school or university, and all of that reason can be applied even to the workplace:

 - Share diverse perspectives.